Cardinals vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have won 15 of the 39 games they were favored on the moneyline this season (38.5%).
+- The Cardinals have won 16 of the 40 games they were listed as the moneyline favorite this season (40%).

-- The implied moneyline probablility in this matchup gives the Cardinals a 61.5% chance to win.
+- The Cardinals have an implied moneyline win probability of 60% in this contest.

-- St. Louis has had an over/under set by bookmakers 71 times, and have combined with opponents to go over the total in 35 of those games (35-35-1).
+- St. Louis has played in 72 games with over/under set, and have combined with opponents to go over the total 36 times (36-35-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!